-The majority of Americans believe that the country is not on the right track.
+The majority of Americans believes that the country is not on the right track.
 This has been true for years.
 People remain frustrated and fed up.
 Nothing that has the taint of same old, same old will do.
-But it’s not platforms alone that will convince people that change can happen.
+But it’s not platforms or plans alone that will convince people that change can happen.
 It’s going to require a passionate candidate and passionate followers to convince people, to counter the energy of Trump’s supporters, for whom Trump represents the promise of positive change.
 This is in fact how Obama won in 2008.
 Remember “Change We Can Believe In” and “Yes, we can!”

 If we try to defeat Trump with humdrum centrism we run the risk of being steamrolled by the energy in the Trump camp.
 We saw what happened in 2016.
 Hillary was not a good candidate for two important reasons: 1) she appeared bloodless to too many Americans, and 2) her proposals were seen as same old, same old.
 Even when she moved left, she hedged her bets.
 Not a good look facing a Trump.**

 To defeat Trump will require a two-pronged strategy: 1) a coherent program to improve life in America, and 2) the dedication of those who are not only opposed to Trump, but who are passionate about a candidate, because they believe that he or she will address crucial issues, for example, climate change and destructive economic inequality.